1993 Chongqing shooting

-The Chongqing shooting was a mass shooting that occurred in Chongqing, China on 5 April 1993.
-Chen Xuerong, (surname written as 程) a worker at the Chongqing machine factory, who was angered by a mistake on his timesheet, armed himself with a hunting rifle and searched for his boss with the intent to kill him, but upon finding that the latter was not present he shot dead three of his co-workers.
+The Chongqing shooting was a mass shooting that occurred in Chongqing, China, on 5 April 1993.
+Chen Xuerong (surname written in 程), a worker at the Chongqing machine factory, who was angered by a mistake on his timesheet, armed himself with a hunting rifle and searched for his boss with the intent to kill him, but upon finding that they were not present, he shot dead three of his co-workers.

 Pursued by security guards, Chen escaped the factory grounds by jumping over a wall, and once out on the street fired at a family of four passing by on a motorcycle with sidecar, fatally hitting a man and two women, and wounding the fourth.
-He next injured a soldier in a van, and then killed another man, on whose bike he fled.
-At a junction Chen stopped and hijacked a taxi, after killing the driver, and injuring his passenger, and eventually killed himself by driving down a 30-meters deep ravine, about 40 minutes after firing his first shots.
+He next injured a soldier in a van, and then killed another man, using his bike to flee.
+At a junction Chen stopped and hijacked a taxi, killing the driver, and injuring his passenger, and eventually killed himself by driving down a 30-meter deep ravine, about 40 minutes after firing his first shots.